18810625123/ld/README.md

 # Ld

-Practical small tools
+Practical small tools,
-For the sake of efficiency
+For the sake of efficiency,
-The Module is my name abbreviations LD
+The Module is my name abbreviations LD,
-Basically has the following Class
+Basically has the following Class.

 ```ruby
 module Ld